mrdude2478/ESPWebFileManager/README.md

 <img src="https://github.com/jobitjoseph/ESPWebFileManager/blob/main/Images/Phone.jpg" width="" alt="alt_text" title="image_tooltip">

 ## Features

+- **Support for multiple file systems:** SPIFFS, LittleFS, FATFS, SD, and SD_MMC.
 - **File Management:** web interface for file management tasks such as upload, download, and delete.
-- - **Folder Management:** You can create or delete folders on LittleFS, FAT FS or SD card.
+- **Folder Management:** You can create or delete folders on LittleFS, FAT FS or SD card.
 Folders are not supported on SPIFFS.
+- **Automatic file system formatting if mounting fails (Not available for SD card in SPI mode).#**

 ## Installation

 ### Arduino IDE
 1. Through Arduino Library Manager: In the Arduino library manager search for ESPWebFileManager and install.
-1. Manual Installation: Download the zip file and install it using `Sketch -> Include Library -> Add .ZIP Library` or Extract the zip file to the Arduino libraries folder.
+2. Manual Installation: Download the zip file and install it using `Sketch -> Include Library -> Add .ZIP Library` or Extract the zip file to the Arduino libraries folder.
 ### PlatformIO
 1. Add the library to your `platformio.ini`:
    ```ini